bosch-io/iot-things-examples/things-batch-importer/README.md

 - Solution information like solutionId and apiToken have to be present.
 - Namespace in which the things should be imported, have to be created.
 - Import file(s) with one thing per line in JSON format.
-- User of Bosch IoT Permissions or - alternativly - Public Key for authenticating the Things client.
+- User of Bosch IoT Permissions or - alternatively - Public Key for authenticating the Things Client.
-- WebsocketEndpoint have to be configured in config.properties.
+- Websocket endpoint has to be configured in config.properties.

 Example for config.properties file:
 ```